 With each new year, I find excitement in the uncertainty of what stands ahead.
 This year, more than most, that uncertainty is a little overwhelming, but undoubtedly there will be change.

 So, as we enter the new year, work on finding that change you want and set your mind to it.
 Whether you plan on setting a resolution or not, here are some tips that I’ve found very helpful.
-They probably won’t change your opinion on resolutions, but you just might start finding it easier to reach your goals.
+They probably won’t change your opinion on resolutions, but you just might start finding it easier to being reaching your goals.

 - Identify your problem statement.
 Whether you’re making a resolution to improve yourself or trying to quit a bad habit, you need to start somewhere.
 Do some reflecting to try and identify what you’re really trying to improve or change.
 Sometimes you might need to dig a little deeper to find the problem.